Historical Jesus: Apocalyptic prophet

 The apocalyptic prophet view primarily emphasizes Jesus preparing his fellow Jews for the End Times.
 The first proponent of this hypothesis was Albert Schweitzer in his 1906 book The Quest of the Historical Jesus.

 The works of E. P. Sanders and Maurice Casey place Jesus within the context of Jewish eschatological tradition.
-Bart D. Ehrman aligns himself with Schweitzer's view that Jesus expected an apocalypse during his own generation, and he bases some of his views on the argument that the earliest gospel sources (for which he assumes Markan priority) and the First Epistle to the Thessalonians, chapters 4 and 5, probably written by the end of AD 52, present Jesus as far more apocalyptic than other Christian sources produced towards the end of the 1st century, contending that the apocalyptic messages were progressively toned down.
-Dale C. Allison Jr. does not see Jesus as advocating specific timetables for the End Times, but sees him as preaching his own doctrine of "apocalyptic eschatology" derived from post-exilitic Jewish teachings, and views the apocalyptic teachings of Jesus as a form of asceticism.
+Bart Ehrman aligns with Schweitzer's view that Jesus expected an apocalypse during his own generation, as does Edward Adams and Tucker Ferda.
+Ehrman argues that the earliest Christian sources, such as Mark and the First Epistle to the Thessalonians, present Jesus as more apocalyptic than sources produced towards the end of the 1st century, contending that the apocalyptic messages were progressively toned down.

+Dale C. Allison Jr. does not see Jesus as advocating specific timetables for the End Times, but sees him as preaching his own doctrine of "apocalyptic eschatology" derived from post-exilic Jewish teachings, and views the apocalyptic teachings of Jesus as a form of asceticism.
+Dale Allison and Christopher Hays argue that while Jesus and his followers expected the final consummation imminently, it was contingent on the repentance of Israel, with some Jewish contemporaries and the Synoptics not viewing the date of apocalypse as unchangeably fixed.